kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

     }
 }

-// order.rs for the struct
+// project_schemas/models/order.rs for the struct
 use uuid::Uuid;
 use bigdecimal::BigDecimal;
 use chrono::NaiveDateTime;